radareorg/radare2-book/src/first_steps/overview.md

 ## The Framework

-The Radare2 project is a set of small command-line utilities that can be used together or independently.
+The Radare2 project provides a collection of command-line tools, APIs and scripting capabilities that focus on several aspects of reverse engineering.

 This chapter will give you a quick understanding of them, but you can check the dedicated sections for each tool at the end of this book.